 The School of Chemistry welcomes applications under a number of Research Fellowship schemes, further details of which can be found below.
-Prospective applicants for any of the Fellowships should consult Professor Roy Johnston, the School's Director of Research, in the first instance.
+Prospective applicants for any of the Fellowships should consult Professor Jim Tucker, the School's Director of Research, in the first instance.

 Marie Curie Fellowships